digiscot/digiscot-website/pages/evolution/digital-pioneers/quarriers.md

 ### How have you been using digital?

 As an organisation, Quarriers has been using digital for a long time.
 Since 2005 we have used SharePoint for managing files, procedures and media within our organisation Intranet, and we use Social Media to help reach and support our clients, including enabling face to face peer support.
-Our award winning digital inclusion project, <a target='_blank' href="https://digital.scvo.org.uk/projects/quarriers/">Go4IT</a>, works intensively with digitally excluded individuals with learning disabilities, enabling them to digitally participate and benefit from all that being online has to offer.
+Our award winning digital inclusion project funded by the Challenge Fund, <a target='_blank' href="https://digital.scvo.org.uk/projects/quarriers/">Go4IT</a>, works intensively with digitally excluded individuals with learning disabilities, enabling them to digitally participate and benefit from all that being online has to offer.
 Our lending library of equipment and resources enables people we support to develop their digital skills by borrowing devices.

 ### Tell us about a recent digital change you’ve made

-We recently rolled out use of Skype for Business across our network to help our staff communicate more easily with colleagues, and to help support carers in remote and rural communities in Scotland.
+We recently rolled out use of <a target='_blank' href="https://www.skype.com/en/business/skype-for-business/">Skype for Business</a>  across our network to help our staff communicate more easily with colleagues, and to help support carers in remote and rural communities in Scotland.
 To support this roll out we’ve developed digital training for both our staff and carers.

 ### What motivated you?